Skip to content

 Service definition

-Written the way a buyer would hear it — not internal jargon, not AI terminology.
+Written the way a buyer would hear it.
+No internal jargon, no AI terminology.

 Service blueprint